 If you can't afford all new appliances, keep your old ones for now — but plan to buy either the same sizes, or choose larger sizes and design your cabinets around those larger measurements.
 You can replace appliances as budget permits later on.

 The same goes for your lighting fixtures: If you can live with your old ones for now, you’ll save money by reusing them.

-You’ll have to decide about flooring, too — one of the trickier decisions to make because it also affects how and when you install cabinets.
+You’ll have to decide about flooring, too.
+This is one of the trickier decisions to make because flooring also affects how and when you install cabinets.

-You’ll need to know if your old flooring runs underneath your cabinets, or if the flooring butts up against the cabinet sides and toe kicks.
-If the flooring runs underneath, you’ll have some leeway for new cabinet configurations — just be sure the old flooring will cover any newly exposed floor areas.
+You’ll need to know if your old flooring runs underneath your cabinets or butts up against the cabinet sides and toe kicks.
+If the flooring runs underneath, you’ll have some leeway for new cabinet configurations.
+Just be sure the old flooring will cover any newly exposed floor areas.
 Here are points to remember:

 - Keep your old flooring for now and cover it or replace it later.
 Again, this works if your cabinet configuration is identical to the old layout.

-However, if you plan to cover your old flooring or tear it out and replace it at some point in the future, remember that your new flooring might raise the height of your floor, effectively lowering your cabinet height.
+However, if you plan to cover your old flooring or tear it out and replace it in the future, remember that your new flooring might raise the height of your floor, effectively lowering your cabinet height.

 For thin new floor coverings, such as vinyl and linoleum, the change is imperceptible.
-For thicker floorings, such as wood and tile, you might want to take into account the change in floor height by installing your new cabinets on shims.
+For thicker floorings, such as wood and tile, you might want to factor in the change in floor height by installing your new cabinets on shims.